ggab13/tnw/README.md

 ```sh
  cd tnw
  ```
-3. - Open the index.html file in your web browser to play the game.
+3. - Open the index.html file in your web browser to visit the website.